 Travis Tucker, Partner and Head of Production US, Overcoast Music & Sound

 Streaming services have been expanding their core operations to include more types of content.
 We now see music streaming services offering tickets, artists analytics, original video content and video services adding music.
-How are companies and labels leveraging these new formats to create more marketing opportunities and adding value for artists, services, and fans alike?
+How are companies and labels leveraging these new formats to create more marketing and monetization opportunities and adding value for artists, services, and fans alike?

 Megan West, Vice President, Content & Community, SoundCloud

 Jeff Zuchowski, Vice President, Artist Marketing & Industry Relations, Pandora